VaibhavLohitashv/Video-Streaming-via-system-camera/README.md

 So to connect a Client, run the Client java file.
 A GUI will pop and the streaming will start.

-NOTE:  This is just a simple college semester leve; project and furthur development can be done.
+NOTE:  This is just a simple college semester level project and furthur development can be done.

 THANK YOU